YoteZip/LinuxCrackingBible/README.md

   - `gamemode` comes with Flatpak Lutris, so no need to install it via your package manager
   - If you want to use `mangohud`, you will need to install the Flatpak version (using `flatpak install flathub org.freedesktop.Platform.VulkanLayer.MangoHud`) instead of the normal package from your package manager.
   - `libstrangle` will not be able to be used as it doesn't have a Flatpak version and relies on some `/usr` things.
 In place of it, you can use MangoHud's `fps_limit` [configuration](https://github.com/flightlessmango/MangoHud#environment-variables-mangohud_config-and-mangohud_configfile)
+  - Disabling networking on a per-game basis does not currently work cleanly under Flatpak, due to [this bug](https://github.com/flatpak/flatpak/issues/5278).
+When that bug is fixed it should be fine.
+It should still be possible to disable networking for all of Lutris in the meantime.

 The process of adding a cracked game to Lutris is relatively simple.
 Click the "+" icon at the top left of the Lutris window, and click "Add locally installed game".
 You'll be presented with a window containing 4 tabs.
 Let's run through the most important parts of each tab.